xavharrison/xavharrison.github.io/_pages/people.md

 # Past Lab Members

+## Dr Alice Pawlik (NERC GW4+ DTP)
+Alice was my first PhD student associated with my faculty position at Exeter, and came to the PhD a seasoned amphibian ecologist.
+Her work investigates the spatial and temporal dynamics of the Common frog (_Rana temporaria_) skin microbiome at multiple sites across Cornwall and Devon.
+She also conducted a nationwide survey focussed on the role of garden ponds as important habitat for wildlife and also for our own wellbeing.
+Papers to come soon!

 ## Dr Kirsty Marsh (Leverhulme Trust PostDoc)
 Kirsty works on the temporal dynamics of gut-associated microbial communities, using light-bellied Brent geese as a model system.
 Look out for papers soon on the covariance between bacterial and fungal communities in Brent geese, and how they are linked to diet and social network position.
 She previously completed her PhD on microbiome dynamics linked to diet and pathogen infection in wild mice.